 I have never been a fan of rolling out dough.
 It can feel so time consuming and labor intensive.
 I love the end product, but I hate the tedious process.
 I kind of move around my kitchen like a small hurricane, lots of speed and multi-tasking, very little finesse and fuss.

 Then my sister bought me this French Rolling Pin a year ago, and I absolutely love it.
 Something about it makes rolling out dough a pleasure instead of a pain.
 It’s smooth, lightweight, and easy to use: the perfect rolling pin.
-It is definitely one of those kitchen tools that I now look forward pulling out of the drawer and putting to use.
+It is definitely one of those kitchen tools that I now look forward to pulling out of the drawer and putting to use.
 The simple design is both beautiful and useful.
-It is ranked #1 in Amazon rolling pins and priced under $10!
+It is ranked #1 in Amazon rolling pins and priced really well!

 This post may contain affiliate links.
 See the disclosure policy for more information.